Table of contents Show

-- Where to Stay in Prague with Family
+- Best Prague Districts to Stay with Family

-Known as the Golden City, Prague—the capital of the Czech Republic—is a popular tourist destination that’s well-loved for its gorgeous architecture and vibrant culture.
+Known as the Golden City, Prague—the Czech capital —is a popular tourist destination that’s well-loved for its gorgeous architecture, its beer gardens and vibrant culture.
 Prague is incredibly picturesque.
 It was left intact during the wars, and strolling through the city can feel like stepping into another time in history.

 One of the best things about traveling in Prague is that it has something for every tourist.
 There are many places in city where you can stay.
 Visitors would be able to find several options for accommodations that fit their budget and preferences.
 Moreover, Prague is relatively small and has an excellent public transportation system.
 All of its landmarks and must-see spots are easily accessible by either metro, tram, or foot.